If talks are held with Pakistan it will now be only on PoK and not J&K, says Rajnath Singh

 'Don't abuse our PM': Shazia Ilmi confronts 'Azadi' protesters with Pak flags in Seoul

 ''Article 370 was abrogated in J&K for its development.Our neighbour is knocking doors of intl. community saying India made a mistake.Talks with Pak will be held only if it stops supporting terror.
-If talks are held with Pak it will now be on PoK,'' he said.
+If talks are held with Pak it will now be on PoK,'' he said in a public address after flagging off of the Bharatiya Janata Party's 'Jan Ashirwad Yatra' here, some 20 kms from Chandigarh.

 He also said,''Few days ago, prime minister of Pakistan said that India is planning to take an action bigger than Balakot.
 It means that Pakistan PM acknowledges what India did in Balakot.''